Cauaspinheiro/gamepass-api/ARCHITECTURE.md

 ## `package.json` - Flutter configuration file

-Contains all the necessary configuration for Flutter and its dependencies.
-All the possible options are on the [official documentation](https://flutter.dev/docs/development/tools/pubspec).
+Contains all the necessary configuration for Node and its dependencies.
+All the possible options are on the [official documentation](https://nodejs.dev/learn/the-package-json-guide).
-`

 ## `.eslintrc` - Eslint configuration file